 She said, “You realize we are in for a lifetime of this, right?
-It doesn’t end with solving these problems…we will worry about something else next, li...Posted on November 04, 2015 at 9:00 AM
+It doesn’t end with solving these problems…we will worry about something else next, like ho...Posted on November 04, 2015 at 9:00 AM

 How do you know if someone you love has a learning difficulty?
 What are some of the symptoms?
 As the center director at Lindamood-Bell Oak Park Learning Center, I hear these questions frequently, and the following cases and their symptoms may sound familiar to you.

 Luke, Michael and Sarah were students I worked with because of their difficulty with reading.
 While Luke was reading, he would often skip over words, or sound out the same word multiple times in a paragraph.
-He could...Posted on October 21, 2015 at 8:30 AM
+He could not g...Posted on October 21, 2015 at 8:30 AM

 Have you ever been at a playground, a classroom or a family event where there's that "one kid" who's a little overaggressive, pushing other kids, knocking down another child's projects or looks like they’re in 6th gear?
 And, like me, have you judged this behavior, saying to yourself, “That kid needs more discipline," or "What horrible parents.
 I'd knock some sense into that kid if he was mine."
 We’re all a little guilty of these thoughts.